357 Magnum Ammo

 With every purchase, Ammo.com donates to an organization that shares our values.
 Learn More

 History of 357 Magnum Ammunition

-Besides the S&W Model 27, there have been a plethora of revolvers built to handle the .357 Magnum cartridge.
-The popularity among law enforcement and civilians alike has kept demand for the .357 Magnum high since its introduction.
-All the major firearms and commercial ammo manufacturers have firearms or make ammo for the .357 Magnum.
+In addition to the S&W Model 27, many other revolvers have been built to accomodate the .357 Magnum cartridge.
+The cartridge has historically been popular among both law enforcement and civilians, keeping demand high for the .357 Magnum since its introduction.
+All major ammunition manufacturers produce .357 Magnum ammo, and all major firearms manufacturers produce a weapon for this common caliber.

-The .357 Magnum, while not among the popular choices among police agencies due to the advantages offered by semi auto pistols, is still a very valid hunting and personal defense cartridge.
-Hornady makes their famous LEVERevoution ammo in .357 that is very popular among medium and even large North American game hunters.
-Magtech offers their First Defense, solid copper bullet, self defense ammunition in .357 Magnum.
-The versatility of the .357 Magnum and the multitude of platforms that it comes in work together to ensure that the first Magnum will remain among one of the most popular magnums on the market.
+The .357 Magnum is lately less popular among law enforcement agencies due to the advantages in performance and capacity offered by semi-automatic pistols.
+It is, however, still a valid hunting and self defense caliber.
+The famous LEVERevoution ammunition made by Hornady in .357 Magnum is well-liked among North American hunters for medium and large game.
+First Defense, a solid copper buller for self-defense manufactured by Magtech also comes in .357 Magnum.
+The .357 Magnum is versatile and can be shot in many firearms, ensuring that the first Magnum will continue to be one of the most popular magnums on the market.

 Discuss 357 Magnum ammunition by adding your comment to the 0 comments below or by asking a new question

 "This ammo would have gotten better quality rating but there was a lot of unburned residue left in the action of my firearm.
 I was shooting a Desert Eagle and although the ammo burned "dirty" this never effected accuracy or function of my firearm.
 It did function without interruption and was surprisingly accurate for the price."